KrispyNoodles/KrispyNoodles/README.md

 I'm KrispyNoodles, a passionate developer and lifelong learner!
 Here's a little about me:

-- 🔭 **My recent work is on**: Building intelligent chatbots and exploring the world of machine learning and artificial intelligence.
+- 🔭 **My recent work is on**: Using Generative AI to turn wild ideas into reality.
-- 🌱 **I’m currently learning**: Advanced concepts in AI, cloud computing, and full-stack development.
+- 🌱 **I’m currently learning**: Different Agent Architectures, Model Context Protocols (MCP), and Prompt Engineering.
-- 💬 **Ask me about**: Data science, Python, Git workflows, or anything tech-related—I'm happy to help!
+- 💬 **Ask me about**: Data science, Large Language Models, Vibe Coding, or anything tech-related—I'm happy to help!
 - 📫 **How to reach me**:
   - Email: [joeylimjunfeng@gmail.com](mailto:joeylimjunfeng@gmail.com)
   - LinkedIn: [linkedin.com/in/joeylimjf](https://www.linkedin.com/in/joeylimjf/)